+Respondent

+Name Boris MIVAR

-OTHER LEGAL PROCEEDINGS The Panel is not aware of any other legal proceedings which are pending or decided and which relate to the disputed domain name.
-IDENTIFICATION OF RIGHTS Complainant is the owner of a French trademark BOURSO® n° 3009973 registered on February 22, 2000.
+OTHER LEGAL PROCEEDINGS

+The Panel is not aware of any other legal proceedings which are pending or decided and which relate to the disputed domain names.

+IDENTIFICATION OF RIGHTS

+Complainant is the owner of a French trademark BOURSO® n° 3009973 registered on February 22, 2000.

+FACTUAL BACKGROUND

+FACTS ASSERTED BY THE COMPLAINANT AND NOT CONTESTED BY THE RESPONDENT: